UniBridgeAI/um-mci/README.md

 - different ways of organizing the work would change the evidence, artifacts, validators, or trade-offs involved
 - the key decision cannot be reduced to a single tool call or an ordinary retrieval step
 - the organization of the method is a material part of success or failure
-- the run should contribute reusable experience for future tasks
+- success and failure should contribute reusable experience for future tasks

-Routine work with a clear standard procedure usually does not require this full layer of explicit representation and validation.
-In such cases, ordinary execution traces are often sufficient.
+Routine work with a clear standard procedure usually requires only ordinary execution traces.

 ## Entry paths by purpose

-The appropriate entry path depends on the user’s immediate objective.
-Most users do not need to traverse the whole ecosystem at once.
+Most users do not need to go through the whole ecosystem at once.
+Choose the smallest entry path that matches your immediate objective.

-### 1. Theoretical understanding and high-level route design
+### 1. Understand how UM8 supports high-level methodological comparison and task design
-Choose this path when the immediate goal is to understand how UM8 supports complex problem solving before work becomes tied to particular tools, solvers, or domain defaults.
+Choose this path when the goal is to understand how complex problems can be framed, compared, and designed at a higher methodological level before lower-level implementation choices begin to dominate the work.

 Begin with the **UM8 overview** and one relevant **Compass module**.
 Move to **UM-MCI Core** only when the resulting task structure needs machine-readable representation, validation, or reuse.

-### 2. Agent and workflow integration
+### 2. Connect an agentic system, workflow, or logger
-Choose this path when the immediate goal is to incorporate route-aware planning, logging, validation, or review into an agentic system, workflow, or evaluation pipeline.
+Choose this path when the goal is to support long-horizon planning, route diagnosis, policy learning, and reusable experience across runs in an agentic system.

 Begin with **UM-MCI Core** and one minimal worked example from the **Practical Companion**.
 Consult the **UM8 overview** or a relevant **Compass module** whenever the higher-level organization of the task becomes unclear, contested, or in need of redesign.

-### 3. Contribution of reusable methodological experience
+### 3. Contribute reusable methodological experience
-Choose this path when the immediate goal is to make experience from different domains, teams, or agents comparable and reusable within a shared public vocabulary.
+Choose this path when the goal is to contribute methodological experience in a form that can be compared, audited, and reused across domains, teams, or agents.

 Begin with the **Practical Companion**.
-Move to **UM-MCI Core** when stable vocabulary, validation boundaries, or canonical machine-readable structure become necessary.
+Move to **UM-MCI Core** when stable vocabulary, validation boundaries, or canonical machine-readable structure become important.
 Return to the **UM8 overview** or a relevant **Compass module** when the practical case requires deeper interpretation or redesign.

 ## How to cite

 Different parts of this repository correspond to different citable artifacts.

-- **If you use the human-readable theoretical framework**, cite the [UM8 overview](https://doi.org/10.5281/zenodo.18790203) and the relevant Compass module.
+- **If you use the UM8 theoretical framework**, cite the [UM8 overview](https://doi.org/10.5281/zenodo.18790203).
+- **If you use a Paradigm Compass module**, cite the relevant Compass module DOI.
+The released Compass modules are linked from the UM8 overview record.
 - **If you use the stable machine-readable layer**, cite the [UM-MCI Core Semantic Package](https://doi.org/10.5281/zenodo.19676079).
 - **If you use worked examples, templates, utilities, or other practical materials from this repository**, cite this GitHub repository or the relevant GitHub release.
 - **If your work depends on both the theoretical framework and the Core package**, cite both.

-This repository is an umbrella entry point across these layers.
-The theory records, the Core package, and the Practical Companion play different roles and may need to be cited separately depending on use.
+This repository serves as an umbrella entry point across these layers.
+The theory, the Core package, and the Practical Companion play different roles and may need to be cited separately depending on use.

 ## License